-9. Web Site Updates & Marketing Proposal (15 mins)
+15. Web Site Updates & Marketing Proposal (15 mins)

 Action: Motion to enlist ALA design services to create custom branding for the GLBTRT website and create feature slides for use on the round table home page.
 (David and David recommend priority be given to the slides.)

 Item Facilitator: David Isaak, GLBTRT Web Cmte Chair & David Vess